chrusty/go-circle-to-polygon/README.md

 Each of these structures offers a `Validate()` method which returns an error if the data doesn't make sense (lat/lon out of bounds, or an open polygon).

+A working example can be found under [cmd/circle](cmd/circle/main.go).
+This renders a custom circle as GeoJSON, which you can then load into https://geojson.io to view!

 ### Make a circle

 ```go